syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/190_systemd-journal/README.md

 ```

 The journal contains credential information about the process that sent
 the log message.
-The syslog-ng OSE application makes this information
+The {{ site.product.short_name }} application makes this information
 available in the following macros:

 |Journald field| syslog-ng predefined macro|